Sanu546/P2/README.md

 In the simulation URSim is used simulate the UR5 Controller.
 RoboDk is then used to build the cell, while mimicing the controller position, which is controlled by our program.

 ## How to run the simulation
-First clone the repository nad enter the repository:
+First clone the repository and enter the repository:
 ```bash
 git clone https://github.com/Sanu546/P2.git
 cd p2